-The PID is an incentive allowing companies, irrespective of their size or industry, to deduct 80% of their gross patent income from their taxable basis, reducing the effective tax rate on such income to a maximum of 5.9% (i.e., 20% of the Belgian statutory corporate income tax rate of 29.58% for financial years 2018 and 2019).
+The PID is an incentive allowing companies, irrespective of their size or industry, to deduct 80% of their gross patent income from their taxable basis, reducing the effective tax rate on such income to a maximum of 5.9% (i.e., 20% of the Belgian statutory corporate income tax rate of 29.58% for financial year 2019) or 5% (i.e., 20% of the Belgian statutory corporate income tax rate of 25% as of financial year 2020).
 Other protected IP such as trademarks, brands and designs do not qualify.
 Capital gains realized on the transfer or disposal of patents are not included in the gross patent income.

-As a result of the recommendations set out under Action 5 (Harmful Tax Practices) of the OECD's BEPS plan, the Belgian PID regime was abolished with effect from 1 July 2016.
+As a result of the recommendations set out under Action 5 (Harmful Tax Practices) of the Organisation for Economic Co-operation and Development (OECD) BEPS plan, the Belgian PID regime was abolished with effect from 1 July 2016.
 However, the PID regime will remain in place for income earned up to 30 June 2021 for patents requested and patents or licenses acquired prior to 1 July 2016.
 To avoid "patent shifting," non-qualifying patents acquired directly or indirectly after 1 January 2016 from a related party will not be grandfathered under the transition regime.

-The ID is a tax incentive that provides for a deduction of 85% of the qualifying net intellectual property (IP) income, effectively reducing the related maximum effective tax rate to 4.4% for the financial years 2018 and 2019 (15% of the Belgian statutory corporate income tax rate of 29.58%) and to 3.8% as of the financial year 2020 (15% of the Belgian statutory corporate income tax rate of 25%).
+The ID is a tax incentive that provides for a deduction of 85% of the qualifying net IP income, effectively reducing the related maximum effective tax rate to 4.4% for the financial year 2019 (15% of the Belgian statutory corporate income tax rate of 29.58%) and to 3.8% as of the financial year 2020 (15% of the Belgian statutory corporate income tax rate of 25%).
 The ID replaces the PID.
 The ID applies to self-developed IP rights as well as IP rights acquired or licensed from related or unrelated third parties.

 The development or improvement of the IP assets in a qualifying R&D center is not required.

-For IP rights that require a request procedure (not applicable to copyright protected software), taxpayers will be entitled to a conditional exemption, which is equivalent to the ID pending the request.
+For IP rights that require a request procedure (not applicable to copyright-protected software), taxpayers will be entitled to a conditional exemption, which is equivalent to the ID pending the request.
 The amount of the exemption should be recorded on an unavailable reserve account.
 The exemption will become final provided that the request is granted.

-The ID can be applied irrespective of which country the qualifying IP, good or service is protected.
+The ID can be applied irrespective of the country in which the qualifying IP, good or service is protected.
 The globally earned qualifying income can be taken into account provided that it is included in the taxable basis of the Belgian company or permanent establishment (PE).